 It is a fantastic add-on that has many different options.
 It allows you to:

 - Put your cards in a hierarchical structure

 - Pin tags to the top of the menu

 - Quickly rename and change the tags of a whole set of cards

-You will have to subscribe to Glutanimate’s Patreon to get access to it.
+You will have to subscribe to Glutanimate’s Patreon to access it.

-If you want a free version, then you can give the Hierarchical Tags 2 add-on a try.
+If you want a free version, you can try the Hierarchical Tags 2 add-on.
 It has all the core features that you need.

 See this AnKing video for more about hierarchical tags.